Using Liquid Syntax

 Hello, {{ first_name }}

-first_name: "George"
+"first_name": "George"

 Hello, George

-API Data Tag Include
+API Custom Data

 Your account balance is ${{ message.custom_data.balance }}